Chapter 20. Coordination Chemistry (Inorganic Chemistry)

 ○ Greater central metal charge leads to stronger attraction of electrons to the nucleus, resulting in increased repulsion and crystal field splitting.

-○ Greater oxidation state of the central metal leads to larger crystal field splitting → shorter absorption wavelength.
+○ Greater oxidation number of the central metal leads to larger crystal field splitting → shorter absorption wavelength.

 ○ Exception: CuCl2 is blue, while CuCl is white due to full occupancy of d orbitals reflecting all light.